-will pay a 1⁄2 of 1% rate.
+not exceed 70% of the entity's total revenues.
+This "tax base" is apportioned to Texas by multiplying the tax base by a fraction of which the numerator is Texas gross receipts and the denominator is aggregate gross receipts.
+The tax rate applied to the Texas portion of the tax base is 1% for all taxpayers, except a narrowly defined group of retail and wholesale businesses that will pay a 1⁄2 of 1% rate.
 For calendar year taxpayers, the Margin Tax is payable annually on May 15 of each year based on entity income for the year ending the preceding December 31.

-The enactment of the Margin Tax changes the calculus for entity selections, but not necessarily the result.
-The LLC becomes more attractive as it can elect to be taxed as a corporation or partnership for federal income tax purposes, but the uncertainties as to an LLC's treatment for self-employment purposes continue to restrict its desirability in some situations.6
+The enactment of the Margin Tax changed the calculus for entity selections, but not necessarily the result.
+The LLC became more attractive as it can elect to be taxed as a corporation or partnership for federal income tax purposes, but the uncertainties as to an LLC's treatment for self-employment purposes continue to restrict its desirability in some situations.8